Water builds up in China quake zone, brings new danger: Xinhua

 More than 2,300 people were injured and 12 are missing after the magnitude 6.3 earthquake struck the southwestern province of Yunnan on Saturday.
 It was the region's strongest quake in 14 years and destroyed thousands of buildings.

-"A huge quake lake containing more than 3,000 cubic meters (106,000 cubic feet) of water has inundated dozens of homes and continues to threaten nearby villages," the Xinhua news agency quoted hydrological officials as saying.
+The earthquake has formed a huge barrier lake containing more than 49.6 million cubic metres (1,750 million cubic feet) of water, and 4,200 residents threatened by it had been evacuated, Xinhua reported, quoting an expert in charge.

-"Its water level is increasing at a speed of 30 cm (1,060 cubic feet) per hour, putting seven power stations in the lower reaches in danger," the news agency said.
+"Its water level is increasing at a speed of 30 cm per hour, putting seven power stations in the lower reaches in danger," the news agency said.

 Thousands of police, soldiers and fire fighters have been sent to help but rescue work is being hampered by poor infrastructure, aftershocks and debris in the mountainous region.